ThatGuyCND/tractor/README.md

 ## About
-What is protobots, you ask?
+What is Tractor, you ask?
 Why would you use it?

 ## Installation
-After downloading Protobots, you need to make sure you have the appropriate Ruby gems.
+After downloading Tractor, you need to make sure you have the appropriate Ruby gems.
 To do this, we use bundler.

 ```shell
 $ sudo gem install bundler